-^{}The authors would like to thank participants of the Econometrics and Finance seminar at the Leibniz Universität Hannover, Germany for useful feedback on an earlier version of the paper.
+^{}The authors would like to thank two anonymous referees, a Co-Editor and participants of the Econometrics and Finance seminar at the Leibniz Universität Hannover, Germany for useful comments and feedback on earlier versions of the paper.
 Correspondence to: Paulo Rodrigues, Banco de Portugal, Economics and Research Department, Av.
 Almirante Reis, 71-6th floor, 1150-012 Lisbon, Portugal.